 MESSAGE DESCRIPTION BRAKE Message displayed when the brakes are applied continuously for 15 seconds.
 PERFOR- MANCE KEY Displayed at power up when a the performance key is used.
 OVERRIDE Override is displayed when the override switch is pressed and the shift lever is set to reverse gear.
 MAINTE- NANCE SOON Displayed in gauge when vehicle will soon require periodic maintenance.
-Message can be erased by pressing alternately the override switch and the brake pedal 3 times, or can be erased by dealer.
+Message can be erased by dealer.